 Potential characteristics of a post-crisis retail world

-Nothing is certain at this point, but our best guess is that the financial, operational, regulatory, and psychological effects of COVID-19 will linger well past the social distancing and isolation phases to define a new normal for retail.
+There is still much uncertainty, but our best guess is that the financial, operational, regulatory, and psychological effects of the coronavirus pandemic will linger well past the social distancing and isolation phases to define a new normal for retail.
 Some potential characteristics post-COVID-19 include:

 An e-commerce boom